|

 Mysterious New Diseases Devastate Coral Reefs

-Other inhabitants of reefs are beginning to come down with diseases as well.
-Dr. Goreau said sponges, coralline algae and sea urchins were also succumbing to new illnesses, further threatening the health of reef communities.
-Coral reef biologists ...
+Dr. Goreau said sponges, coralline algae and sea urchins were also succumbing to new illnesses, further threatening the health of reef ...

 globalcoral.org